hortonworks/cloudbreak/cloud-aws-cloudformation/src/main/resources/definitions/README.md

 ## Creating the aws-zone-vm.json files

-from the cloud-aws directory run the following make command:
+from the cloud-aws-cloudformation directory run the following make command:

 ```
 make generate-zone-vms